ojread/git-workflow/README.md

 1. Open a terminal window and navigate to the root directory of your project.
 1. `git init` - Set up Git in this directory.
 1. `git remote add origin clone-url` - Tell Git where to find the remote repo.
+1. `git add .` - Stage all files to be saved.
-1. `git commit -am "First commit"` - Save your initial version locally with a message.
+1. `git commit -m "Initial commit"` - Save your initial version locally with a message.
 1. `git push -u origin master` - Upload your repo to the server.